Press enter to see results or esc to cancel.

 • And more!

-In terms of medical coverage, it’s important to highlight that travel insurance is intended to provide short-term emergency medical treatment within your specified destination or period of cover.
-Such medical coverage may also be limited, and if further treatment is required, you’ll be expected to receive it back at home.
+Regarding medical coverage, it’s important to highlight that travel insurance is intended to provide short-term emergency medical treatment within your specified destination or period of cover.

+Such medical coverage may also be limited; if further treatment is required, you’ll be expected to receive it back home.
 Thus, for minor or non-emergency procedures, you’ll likely have to pay out of pocket or use an international health insurance plan that you’ve taken out.

-Firstly, a typical coverage policy charges monthly, quarterly, semi, or yearly premiums, as well as varying deductibles for medical services at home and abroad.
+• A typical coverage policy charges monthly, quarterly, semi, or yearly premiums, as well as varying deductibles for medical services at home and abroad.

 Further reading: Factors influencing international health insurance premiums for expats